redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Autonomy

 The protocol uses Chainlink's oracle to get the price of the base token.
-If the oracle fails it may be replaced only with a contract upgrade triggered from the DAO (5+ days delay).
+There are no fallback mechanisms if the oracle fails.
+It may be replaced only with a contract upgrade triggered from the DAO (5+ days delay).

 > Autonomy score: Low